 Once a PostgreSQL cluster with multiple hosts is created, it contains one master host and one synchronous replica.
 The other hosts, if any, are asynchronous replicas.
 All replicas use the host master as the replication source.

-Specifics of automatic replication in Managed Service for PostgreSQL:
+Features of automatic replication in Managed Service for PostgreSQL:

 - When the master host fails, its synchronous replica becomes the new master.
 The new synchronous replica is selected from asynchronous replicas.